wine-gameservers/arch-wine-fs22/README.md

 ## Starting the container

-With the host directories configured and the compose file set up accordingly, you are now ready to start the container. inside the same direcoty where the docker-compose.yml is located run the following command.
+With the host directories configured and the compose file set up accordingly, you are now ready to start the container. inside the same direcoty where the modified docker-compose.yml is located run the following command.

 ```bash
 docker-compose up -d